bridgetmcmahon/Project-1/README.md

 This project was completed as part of my course at General Assembly.
 The task was to create a website with a working back-end server as well as a front-end to demonstrate what we've learned in the course so far.

+### Built with
+- Ruby on Rails
+- Bootstrap
+- Heroku
+- PostgreSQL

 ### Gems and APIs
 Gems
 - bcrypt